Meet The Team

 Don’s successes in corporate translates to his level of professionalism and dedication to dog training.
 But only now has he truly found a deeper level of job satisfaction.
 “To see a problematic dog display confidence when returned to their amazed owner is maybe the greatest gift I can receive!
 The emotion is repeatedly, clearly displayed on the faces of owners and their gratitude for these big transformations confirms my passion and is the reason I do what I do!”

-Don and his girlfriend Rebecca currently have three sidekicks: Hendrix, who Don rescued from a hoarder in Manatee who is a lab/pit mix who has permanent scarring on his ears from months of neglected fly bites but is now living large in The Dog Wizard world where he helps Don with socialization projects.
+Don and his girlfriend Becca, our Director of Marketing, currently have four sidekicks: Hendrix, who Don rescued from a hoarder in Manatee who is a lab/pit mix who has permanent scarring on his ears from months of neglected fly bites but is now living large in The Dog Wizard world where he helps Don with socialization projects.
 Ellie, a high-energy, demanding border collie mix who has a great heart and loves trail running with Rebecca.
-And Quesa, an american bulldog/boxer mix who came to them as a foster but quickly found her way into their hearts.
+Quesa, an american bulldog/boxer mix who came to them as a foster but quickly found her way into their hearts.
 And the newest addition to their pack, Relic, a super smart merle border collie.